MailCleaner/MailCleaner-Next/README.md

 ## Getting started

 MailCleaner Next is currently in an open Alpha state.
 This requires an existing installation of Debian Bookworm (12) dedicated to be used by MailCleaner.
-You can follow the instructions in [the installation guide](/MailCleaner/MailCleaner-Next/wiki/Installation-Guide).
+You can follow the instructions in [the installation guide](https://github.com/MailCleaner/MailCleaner-Next/wiki/Installation-Guide).

 ## MailCleaner Community

-To get some help from the community, you can check out [the forum](http://forum.mailcleaner.org/)
+To [report an issue](https://github.com/MailCleaner/MailCleaner-Next/issues), [find guides](https://github.com/MailCleaner/MailCleaner-Next/wiki), [contribute code](https://github.com/MailCleaner/MailCleaner-Next/pulls) or [discuss MailCleaner](https://github.com/MailCleaner/MailCleaner-Next/discussion), feel free to explore our [GitHub page](https://github.com/MailCleaner/MailCleaner-Next).
+For larger community discussions, you can check out [the community forum](http://forum.mailcleaner.org/).

 ## Social media